22 Diy Tent Glamping Ideas to Make Your Next Camping Trip Unforgettable

 This little step helps keep dirt out and adds a bright pop of color that makes us smile every time we step inside.
 We’ve even used a yoga mat or lightweight runner outside for extra comfort underfoot.

 Choosing indoor/outdoor rugs works great, because they’re easy to shake out or rinse off.
-They hold up well in different weather, too.
+Plus, they hold up well in different weather.

 Adding a stylish rug, both inside and out, brings some real glamping flair to our campsite without needing fancy gear.
 If we’re glamping with friends or kids, rugs are also a great spot for hanging out or playing games.